sony/model_optimization/docsrc/source/api/api_docs/index.rst

 - :ref:`pytorch_pruning_experimental<ug-pytorch_pruning_experimental>`: A function to apply structured pruning for Pytorch models (experimental).
 - :ref:`keras_pruning_experimental<ug-keras_pruning_experimental>`: A function to apply structured pruning for Keras models (experimental).

-- :ref:`PruningConfig<ug-PruningConfig>`: Configuration for the pruning process.
+- :ref:`PruningConfig<ug-PruningConfig>`: Configuration for the pruning process (experimental).
-- :ref:`PruningInfo<ug-PruningInfo>`: Information about the pruned model such as pruned channel indices, etc.
+- :ref:`PruningInfo<ug-PruningInfo>`: Information about the pruned model such as pruned channel indices, etc. (experimental).

 exporter